 Julie has been associated with Green Alliance since 1985 and was director between 1992 and 1997.
 She has also previously been chair of the Circular Economy Task Force, launched by Green Alliance on 4 July 2012.

-Julie has recently completed terms as a non-executive director of both The Eden Project and the Environment Agency for England and Wales.
+Julie is presently Chair of the Waste and Resources Action Programme (WRAP) and an independent member of the Board of the Consumer Council for Water.
+She has previously been a non-executive director of both The Eden Project and the Environment Agency for England and Wales.
 She has worked on environmental policy for over twenty-five years and her areas of expertise include waste & resources policy, sustainable buildings and biotechnology.
-Presently, Julie is a visiting senior fellow at the Centre for Environmental Strategy at University of Surrey.
+Julie is also a visiting professor at the Centre for Environmental Strategy at University of Surrey and a member of the Council of the Institution of Environmental Sciences.

 Hywel is director of Facilitating the Future, which promotes systemic and sustainable solutions to public policy and public service challenges across a range of sectors through engagement, facilitation, policy design, organisation development and support in implementation.